-10.5 Disused rural buildings may hold species such as bats or barn owls, protected by the Wildlife and Countryside Act 1981 (as amended) and Conservation of Habitats and Species Regulations 2017.
+10.5 Disused rural buildings may hold species such as bats or barn owls, protected by the Wildlife and Conservation Act 1981 and other legislation.
 The conversion of such buildings should make provision for their continued use by protected species which are present.
 If this is not possible, mitigation should be provided nearby.

-Policy E14 - Conversion of rural buildings for economic development purposes
+Policy E16 - Conversion of rural buildings for economic development purposes